leantonionelson/inthemiddleofallthings/src/stories/stories/intrudent.md

 a reflection of itself.

-And as quickly as they formed, they dissolved— back into the formless.
+And as quickly as they formed, they dissolved – back into the formless.

 But the ache remained.
 Not for the thing itself,
 but for the belief that it had been.

-To be outside of it all—even outside oneself—was the cruelest punishment.
+To be outside of it all – even outside oneself – was the cruelest punishment.
 To see, but not touch.
 To know, but not intervene.
 To feel every vibration of being, but be unable to move.